La Ronde (restaurant)

 La Ronde was a restaurant in Honolulu, Hawaii.
 Built in 1961 and designed by John Graham, it was the first revolving restaurant in the United States (preceding the "Eye of the Needle" restaurant in Seattle) and the third of its kind (after the Florian Tower and the Cairo Tower) in the world.
 The restaurant is now closed.

-The Building
+Building

-The restaurant was situated at 1441 Kapi'olani Boulevard in the Ala Moana district at the 23rd floor of the Ala Moana Building adjacent to the shopping mall Ala Moana Complex.
+The restaurant was situated at 1441 Kapi'olani Boulevard in the Ala Moana district of Honolulu.
+It was located on the 23rd floor of the Ala Moana Building, adjacent to the Ala Moana Complex shopping center.